-In a typical class, the average class grade should be somewhere around a B- to a low B. There are exceptions to this but it is a good rule of thumb to calibrate your assessments.
+In a typical class, the average class grade should be somewhere around a low B. There are exceptions to this but it is a good rule of thumb to calibrate your assessments.
 If a classroom is averaging an A, it may mean that they are not being challenged enough.
-On the flip side, a class with a C- average may very well be expected to perform at unreasonable levels.
+On the flip side, a class with a low C average may very well be expected to perform at unreasonable levels.